|

 Flour, Baking Soda/Bicarb & Vinegar

-This recipe was originally developed using Plain/All Purpose flour, but I often have made using UK Self-raising flour too.
+This recipe was originally developed using Plain/All Purpose flour, but I often make using UK Self-raising flour too.
 In that case, don’t add bicarbonate of soda or vinegar.
 If you want to use US Self-rising (that has a little less baking powder than UK Self-raising), add ¼ tsp Bicarbonate of Soda/Baking Soda & ½ tsp vinegar.

 Sugars

 Different combinations of sugar have been used for this base chocolate cake recipe.
 You can use granulated, light brown, dark brown even coconut sugar, in a combination of 2 or 3 of these.
-Just make sure the total combined amount of sugar is 200g/7 oz/1 cup.
+Just make sure the total combined amount is 200g/7 oz/1 cup.
 Also remember that the brown sugars are packed cups.
 I do not recommend using any artificial sugars.

 Cocoa Powder, Coffee & Vanilla